dreamcatcher-tech/network/Inbox/2025-09-26 1128 coco receipts as the currency of the dreamcatcher.md

 latency / edge metrics.

 If the currency has multiple dimensions, and we can add more on later, and we have some trade rates between them, we are future proof.

+can be like a debt that the chain owes you.

+the platform skim is the loss where you can't trade 1:1 you'll get like, 10:9 or something - so for providing x units, you'll get x - y redeemable.

+this debt is what can be traded around the place, and sold for real world currency.